 A scanning session of a single subject entailed five to six “runs”, where each run was six minutes in duration.
 During a single run, every possible number of characters, from one to six, was presented twice, for a total of 12 presentations of characters (15 sec. each).
 The order of the number of characters was generated by a random permutation of 1–6 applied twice, once for the first half of the run and once for the second half.
 Since we placed characters at only four different locations in the town, the camera made 3 loops through the town in order to provide 12 presentations of characters.
 Finally, the type of character, soldiers or insurgents, was the same through a given run, and this character type was alternated between runs.

+The subjects were not given any specific instructions other than to view the scene.
+The subjects were not military personnel, and they were not instructed to perceive specific characters as friendly or hostile.
+No background context was provided to bias the way the subjects perceived the environment.

 Our VE stimulus was designed to reduce low-level visual differences between the group-number categories.
 First, the imagery was never static.
 Once again, achieving as much realism as possible motivated this decision.
 It is well known that the visual experience of looking at still-imagery is quite different from looking at moving imagery (Spiers & Maguire, 2007a).
 Second, the distance and viewpoint of the character groups was randomized from presentation-to-presentation to reduce low-level contrast differences between character-number categories.
 In addition, the subject performed free viewing of the scene, so exploratory eye movements should average away any local contrast correlations with character number.
 However, it is possible that the total contrast across the scene is correlated with character count, as this would not be affected by eye movements.
 Therefore, we calculated total scene contrast for each frame of the stimulus using the root-mean-square (RMS) contrast measure (Kukkonen, Rovamo, Tiippana, & Näsänen, 1993).
 We then fit a GLM to the result with character counts 0–6 as explanatory variables and performed a t-test on each of these variables to determine if a significant correlation existed between total scene contrast and character count (Friston et al., 1994).
 To determine what effect any such correlations, whether significant or not, had on the performance of the classifiers, we trained an SVM on the total contrast data and compared the performance with the fMRI data.
 Performance was estimated using 2-fold cross-validation.
 Since the total contrast is identical for each run there are only 2 possible folds that are unique and contain every character count.

 MRI Protocols

 Imaging was performed on a GE Signa Excite HD 3T scanner using the product eight-channel head coil.
 Whole-brain image volumes were collected using a custom GRAPPA EPI sequence (Griswold et al., 2002).
 Sequence parameters were g-factor = 2, TE = 25 ms, TR = 2.5 s, and 2.5-mm cubic voxels across a 200 mm field-of-view.
 The slice prescription included 40 slices oriented along the AC-PC axis.
 A high-order shim was performed before the start of the functional imaging to improve field homogeneity.